charMstr/exam_rank_05_and_06/README.md

 # exam rank 06 @42

+##intro:
 This solution should answer to the exam rank 06 of school 42.
 See subject attached.

+##different files:
+The file given_main.c is provided when starting the exam.

+This program is about 342 lines when all the printfs and comments are stripped off (see main.c).

-This program has remaining call to printf() and sleep() that need to be removed but have been left for the sake of clarity.
+A version called main_with_printfs_and_comments.c has kept the remaining calls to printf() and sleep() and have kept the comments, for the sake of clarity.

+##more explanations:
 In this exercice, we are writing a server that should allow clients to connect, and forward any received message from a client, to all the other connected clients.
 There is no content-length, or chunk-encoding or likewise implementation of such a protocol that could allow us to know the length of the message we are going to receive.
-The only hint we have is the given\_main.c given as start to get inspired, and it contains the function extract\_message() already implemented:
+The only hint we have is the given\_main.c given as start to get inspired, and it contains the function `extract\_message()` already implemented:

 ```